 As the photo implies, she enjoys the outdoors, including; snowboarding, biking, rollerskating, exploring the Pacific Northwest and training her pups new tricks.

 Malissa has been working with animals for over 3 years, mainly in doggy daycare and boarding and has enjoyed learning the intricacies of animal behavior and body language.
 Malissa says that training for her current veterinary assistant position has helped her to realize her passion and she has loved every minute of this exciting new chapter of her life in veterinary medicine.
 Malissa loves being part of a team that is positive and patient-focused, where she can treat every animal with compassion and where she can take the time to get to know a pet before working with them.

 Melissa grew up in a small town in southern Michigan and knew from an early age that she wanted to work with animals.
 She graduated from Northern Michigan University in Marquette, MI with a bachelor’s degree in Zoology and then moved to Portland in February of 2017.
 She plans to attend a Veterinary Technician program to become a CVT.

 Her favorite responsibilities at Oswego Veterinary Hospital are caring for sick patients and educating our clients.

-Her furry family includes Kali, a 10-year-old lab/mastiff mix and Freyja, an 11-year-old Australian Shepherd mix.
+Her furry family member is Freyja, a unique and serious 13-year-old Australian Shepherd mix.
 In her free time, she enjoys discovering new hiking spots around Portland, going to the coast, and spending time with her critters.